-Body Image is the way a person perceives his/her body and opinion he/she has of his/her own physical appearance.
-This is an important concept which is related to self-esteem and mental health.
+Body Image is the way a person perceives his/her body and the opinion he/she has of his/her own physical appearance.
+This is an important concept that is related to self-esteem and mental health.
 Body image starts developing in childhood and grows with us.
 If a child feels unappreciated or criticized for his physical appearance it can lead to a poor body image.
 This can cause self-esteem issues and other problems in adult life.
 A mild form of a poor body image can manifest itself as an inability to take compliments or excessively seeking external validation.
-In more serious cases, poor body image can lead to the development of mental health issues like Body Dysmorphic Disorder, Anorexia Nervosa and sexual dysfunction.
+In more serious cases, poor body image can lead to development of mental health issues like Body Dysmorphic Disorder, Anorexia Nervosa and sexual dysfunction.

 Body Positivity and Compliments

 Michelle Elman, who is a Body Confidence Coach who has shared her own journey towards body positivity in her Amazon # 1 bestseller ‘Am I Ugly?’.
 It’s really a great book and you should give it a read.
-She says that the fact that you are a body positive person and comfortable in your body does not mean that you do not want to receive compliments.
+She says that the fact that you are a body-positive person and comfortable in your body does not mean that you do not want to receive compliments.
 You always feel a boost in self-esteem and confidence after receiving a compliment.
 Knowing that other people also think you are as awesome as you think you feel good.
 External validation will always hold value for you no matter what; however, you just need to learn to be selective in what kind of compliments you chose to receive.

 Body Negative Compliments

 Compliments are meant to boost your self-esteem and improve your body image, but what if they are doing the opposite of that?
 These are the compliments also referred to as backhand compliments because on the surface they are praising something about the receiver but in reality, they are shaming the receiver or making them uncomfortable about their physical appearance.
 You should really avoid giving such compliments as they damage the self-esteem of the receiver and makes you look a mean person.
-Following are some examples of body negative compliments, please note if you have been giving such compliments without realizing the damage you are causing and try to avoid them in the future.
+Following are some examples of body negative compliments, please note if you have been giving such compliments without realizing the damage you are causing and try to avoid them in future.

 - You carry yourself really gracefully for a big girl.